• 1、What does copyright protect?

 answer:

-Most countries have copyright laws similar to Macau .
-If your work is protected here , it will also be protected in most other territories .
-This is because most countries have signed international treaties and conventions requiring them to provide minimum standards of protection for copyright works from all countries party to the relevant treaties .
-Thus, Macau copyright works are protected in many countries and territories , including Canada , China , France , Germany , Spain , Portugal , Hong Kong , Indonesia , Japan , Korea , Malaysia , New Zealand , Singapore , the United Kingdom and the United States .
-Similarly , works from these countries and other territories will also be protected in Macau.
+Most territories have copyright laws similar to Macau .
+If your work is protected in Macau, it will also be protected in most other territories .
+This is because most territories have joined international treaties and conventions, and they are required to provide minimum standards of protection for copyrighted works.
+Thus, Macau copyright works are protected in many territories, including but not limited to Mainland China, Canada, France, Germany, Spain, Portugal, Hong Kong, Indonesia, Japan, Korea, Malaysia, New Zealand, Singapore, the United Kingdom and the United States .
+Similarly, works from these territories will also be protected in Macau.

-4、Must a licence be obtained from and royalties paid to MACA if only foreign works are used?
+4、Must a license be obtained from and royalties paid to MACA if only works from other territories are used?

 answer:

 Yes, the key international repertories of musical works have been entrusted to MACA for licensing and administration in Macau through reciprocal representation contracts that MACA has signed with societies that are similar to MACA in these countries and territories.
-This includes musical works from the United States, United Kingdom, Canada, Australia, Portugal, Spain, Japan, Hong Kong, Malaysia, Singapore, India, Vietnam, The Philippines, Taiwan, South Korea, Thailand … etc..
-Copies of all these agreements are lodged with the Department of Intellectual Property of the Department of Economic Affairs as required under Article 192(2) of Macau Copyright Law 4399M.
-Thus, we would like to highlight that in Macau, MACA is legally empowered by the international community of composers, authors and music publishers to license and collect royalties on their behalf for the public performances or communication to the public of musical works.
+This includes musical works from Mainland China, the United States, United Kingdom, Canada, Australia, Portugal, Spain, Japan, Hong Kong, Malaysia, Singapore, India, Vietnam, The Philippines, Taiwan, South Korea, Thailand, etc..
+Copies of all these agreements are lodged with the Department of Intellectual Property of the Department of Economic Affairs as required under Article 199 of Macau Copyright Law 43/99/M. Thus, we would like to highlight that in Macau, MACA is legally empowered by the international community of composers, authors and music publishers to license and collect royalties on their behalf for the public performances or communication to the public of musical works.

 5、Is MACA a government department?